For all orders 25% advance is required. Call Us: 0321-8499287

-To treat deep scratches that are found in wood, use a wood filler or colour filler wax stick available at hardware and stores.
-Match the colour of your piece as closely as possible by applying several thin layers instead of one thick layer.
+To treat deep scratches that are found in wood, use a wood filler or color filler wax stick available at hardware and stores.
+Match the color of your piece as closely as possible by applying several thin layers instead of one thick layer.

 The biggest challenge in furniture repair is what to use that gets rid of the damage without ending it.
 Wood repair kits are available online and in stores or you can do it yourself using:

 Leather upholstery should be cleaned regularly and wiped with a slightly damp cloth.
 Never use wax, polish, or oil cleanser.
 A leather conditioner will be recommended to keep your leather fresh and radiant.
 Using a soft cloth to rub the leather after cleaning it increases the shine.